6 Facts You Probably Did Not Know About Fixed Deposits

 Before opening an FD account, check your liquidity requirement and how far your financial goal is.
 Then select the tenure of your FD accordingly.
 It helps you to avoid premature withdrawals and losing returns of your FD.

-Nowadays, almost all banks and financial institutions offer an auto-renewal option to investors on their FDs.
+Nowadays, almost all financial institutions offer an auto-renewal option to investors on their FDs.
 It is available for both offline and online FD accounts.

 Conclusion